socketsupply/sockets.sh/src/docs/guide-mobile.md

 ## Running the Mobile Simulator

 After you get your UI looking how you want.
 The next step is to try it out on the simulator.
-At this point we can use either the `-ios` or `-android` flags as well as the `-simulator` flag.
-This will createa a platform specific bundle, create and boot a simulator VM and then run your app in simulator if `-r` flag is provided.
+At this point, we can use either the `-ios` or `-android` flags as well as the `-simulator` flag.
+This will create a a platform specific bundle, create and boot a simulator VM and then run your app in simulator if `-r` flag is provided.